meganz/mpenc_doc/source/crypto.rst

 understand and review.
 It will be improved later, but for now is adequate for our stated security goals, and was quick to implement.

-The subprotocols are described in their own chapters; please read them first.
+The subprotocols are described in the following chapters; please read these first.
 We introduce some terminology there, that is needed to understand the rest of this document.

 .. toctree::
    :maxdepth: 2